 When to Go:

 Spring can be a chance to get some new growth, or you could still be hit with a blizzard.
 You can photograph both, but there is a chance of plane delay if a storm rolls in.
 June will vary and can be rainy.
 July – September.
-Up on Trail Ridge Road, it can be 15°F–20°F cooler than at the park’s lower elevations.
+On Trail Ridge Road, it can be 15°F–20°F cooler than at the park’s lower elevations.
 Wildlife viewing and fishing photography are good all year long, but fall has the rut when the bull elks get active.

 Aperture Priority – It is used to get your depth of field (control how much is in focus from your subject back).
 If your shutter speed drops to 1/30th sec. or lower it is because you lack light you will need to put your camera on a tripod to avoid blurry pictures.
 Anything handheld below 1/30 sec will be blurry.
 The higher the “f” number the less light that will come in and your shutter speed will drop to let more light in.
 When your “f” number goes up your aperture closes.
 At f-22 you are barely letting any light in.
 Always watch your shutter speed.
 When taking your shot look at the bottom of the screen through the viewfinder and check your shutter speed.
 Do not to let your shutter speed go too low when hand holding.
 Sometimes you cannot get a super high f stop because you do not have enough light.
 This will happen quite often at times such as sunset.
 Again, put your camera on a tripod and now your photos will not blur except for any subject that is moving in the image.